rapid7/metasploit-framework/How-to-get-started-with-writing-a-post-module.md

 Another important thing is to think about how your module will perform on different distributions/systems.
 For example, say you want to run a ```ifconfig``` command on Linux.
 On Ubuntu it's a no-brainer, simply run the ```ifconfig``` command.
 Well, a different Linux distro might behave differently, so you have to be more specific and do ````/sbin/ifconfig``` instead.
 Same thing with Windows.
 Is it ```C:\WINDOWS\``` or ```C:\WinNT```?
 It's both.
 Is it ```C:\Documents and Settings\[User name]```, or ```C:\Users\User name```?
 Both, depends on that Windows version.

 Always do your homework, and contain as many scenarios you can think of.
-And most importantly, get your VMs and TEST, TEST, TEST!
+And most importantly, get your VMs and TEST!

 ### Categories of post modules